InquilineKea/oldgithub/_posts/agingprotagonist2.md

 - Adam Marblestone (really cares about not dying, smartest physicist+technologist+engineer I've ever come across, plus super-kind kindness)
 - Sarah Constantin (used to run the longevity research institute).
 Has very high epistemic significance
 - Nathan Cheng/Robert Ziman of longevitymarketcap.
 They seem to know that the ONLY reasonable path forward is to become obsessed with the area, and they do cover a lot of the recent investing in their newsletter which gets lots of reviews
-- Vadim Gladyshev (his papers are more worth reading than those of practically any other research scientist in the area).
+- Vadim Gladyshev (his papers are more worth reading than those of practically any other research scientist in the area - and will STAY worth reading for a long time).
 More likely to "get" things than other aging scientists.
 - other aging VCs (eg James Peyer of Apollo)

 Outline of major people who *care* about aging but are not in the field